mixu/singlepageappbook/readme.md

 You need to install calibre first for the HTML to epub/mobi conversion.

+# Thanks

+Many many thanks to jamesarosen and ahizzle for their help!

 # Licence

 This book is available for free, but what I've written remains mine.